Skip to content

 • 202 - add and/or set scan response data, according to the BLE standard which is equally to the advertisement data.
 Should be used sparsely.

 • 211 - add and/or set characteristic with value of bytes buffer.
 For simplicity a Client Characteristic Configuration Descriptor (aka 0x2902) will be added on construction of every characteristic and read, write, notification and indication is enabled.
 You can select write with or without response withe the optional boolean of BLE.set_chr(string, bool), which defaults to "write with no response".
-The function call will always trigger a notification.
+The function call will always trigger a callback.
 As every characteristic belongs to a service, BLE.set_svc(string) must have been called before.

 Response op codes (triggered when a client interacts with the server):~